SuperpowersCorp/longboye/README.md

 > "Dogs are better than human beings because they know but do not tell."
 > - Emily Dickinson

-Longboye is a Haskell import statement prettifier.
+Longboye is currently a Haskell import statement prettifier.

-Pass it one or more paths to filenames or directories on the command line and it will process each file (when given paths to files), or each `.hs` file in each directory (recursively, when given paths to directories).
+Pass it one or more paths to filenames or directories on the command line and it will process each file (when given files), or each `.hs` file in each directory (recursively, when given directories).

+The [examples/](examples/) directory shows an example of many different imports pulled from open source projects.
+For examples of real-life layout in context in one project, see the Longboye source code.
+Longboye eats it's own dog food. 🐶

 ## Data Integrity